Torus Quotients as Global Quotients by Finite Groups: Characterization of torus quotients: proof of main theorem

 In this subsection, we prove Theorem \ref{thm:P2A5}.
 Suppose $X=\PP(V)/A_5$ is of the form $U/G$ for $U$ a smooth variety and $G$ a finite abelian group.
-At any point of $U$, the $\mathrm{char}(k)$-part $P\subseteq G$ must act by pseudoreflections, as the orders of the stabilizers of the canonical stack $[\PP(V)/A_5]$ have no $\mathrm{char}(k)$-part (see Remark \ref{rmk:canonical-universal-property}).
+Let $p=\mathrm{char}(k)$.
+At any point of $U$, the $p$-part $P\subseteq G$ must act by pseudoreflections, as the orders of the stabilizers of the canonical stack $[\PP(V)/A_5]$ have no $p$-part (see Remark \ref{rmk:canonical-universal-property}).
 It follows that $U/P$ is smooth.
-Since $X=(U/P)/(G/P)$, to prove part (1) of Theorem \ref{thm:P2A5}, it suffices to show $X$ is not the quotient of a smooth variety by a tame finite diagonalizable group.
+Since $X=(U/P)/(G/P)$, we may assume $G$ has no $p$-part.
+That is, to prove part (1) of Theorem \ref{thm:P2A5}, it suffices to show $X$ is not the quotient of a smooth variety by a tame finite diagonalizable group.

 The action of $A_5$ on $V$ induces a linearization of $\O_{\PP(V)}(1)$.
 Let $\L$ denote this linearized line bundle.
 Letting $\alpha\colon A_5\times \PP(V)\to \PP(V)$ be the action and $p\colon A_5\times \PP(V)\to \PP(V)$ be the projection, we let $\phi\colon \alpha^*\O(1)\cong p^*\O(1)$ be the descent data corresponding to the linearization $\L$.